How to Change Fonts on WordPress Website?

 Generate Web-friendly Font Files

 If the selected font isn’t compatible with your browser, then making it web-friendly is the only way.
-There is a term ‘Web font Generator‘ that lets you transfigure every font into a web-friendly format free of cost.
-You won’t get a better option to complete this process other than this tool.
+There is a term “Web font Generator‘ that lets you transfigure every font into a web-friendly format free of cost.
 What you need to do is:

 How to Change Fonts on WordPress Website: Add fonts in Web-friendly generator

-• Select the font that you want to make compatible with your browser.
+• Select the font you wish to make compatible with your browser.

 How to Change Fonts on WordPress Website: Web-friendly generator options

-• Click on the “Convert” button and proceed to download your font files.
+• Click on “Convert” to generate the web-friendly font files.

 How to Change Fonts on WordPress Website: Web-friendly generator conversion

-• Save the Zip file in your system.
-You are all set to use it.
+• Save the resulting Zip file to your system.

 The next step requires adding custom fonts to your WordPress site.